The Infinite Sea: Plot

 Ringer and Razor conspire to escape.
-The plan is carried out successfully, Ringer kills Claire and disables Jumbo, knocks out Teacup, and forces a pilot to fly them in a helicopter.
+The plan is carried out successfully and Ringer forces a pilot to fly them, Jumbo and Teacup in a helicopter.
 Before it crashes, the pilot, Razor, and Teacup bail out.
-Ringer jumps without a parachute and lands in an ice-covered lake.
+Ringer jumps out and lands in an ice-covered lake.

 After meeting at the crash site, Ringer soon discovers that Razor was secretly working with Vosch.
-She had sensed something through the 12th system when she kissed him prior to the jump from the helicopter.
 She knocks him out and heads to the warehouse, which had been converted to a hospital at the time of the 3rd Wave.
-She finds Vosch in it, who openly invites her to a fight, wins easily, and reveals that Silencers are not actually "Others".
-They are just humans enhanced by the 12th system neural chip that contains a constructing program to make them believe they are "Others", never controlled or linked to the "Others".
+She finds Vosch in it, who reveals that Silencers are not actually "Others".
+They are just humans enhanced by the 12th system neural chip that contains a constructing program to make them believe they are "Others".
 It is unclear if Vosch is human.
 Razor is charged with guarding and helping to heal Ringer; eventually, they reconcile.

 When they return to base, Vosch questions Ringer about what the "solution" is.
 She states that the "Others" don't mean to exterminate all humans.
 Vosch states that the "Others" could have simply eliminated all humans by dropping a big rock on them and hints there is a specific goal to be gained through the wave attacks.
 Vosch tells Ringer he has enhanced her to hunt down and kill Walker, and that he needs someone like her because the destroyed drones were meant to track the enhanced humans, not normal humans.
 Razor whispers to Ringer about the leverage Vosch has on her because of Teacup and proceeds to shoot and kill Teacup.
 In return, Razor is shot and dies.
 The chaos gives Ringer a chance to escape by diving out a window.